-A public notice of a 30-day public review period for the draft permit will be published in The Tulsa World and in The Oklahoman.
-A copy of the draft permit will be available for review at the Main Office of the Oklahoma Department of Environment Quality, 707 N. Robinson in Oklahoma City and in the Air Quality Section of the DEQ web page: www.deq.ok.gov.
+A public notice of a 30-day public review period for the draft permit was published in The Oklahoman on September 20, 2023, and in The Tulsa World on September 22, 2023.
+A copy of the draft permit was available for review on the Air Quality Section of the DEQ web page: www.deq.ok.gov during the public review period and was also available upon request.
+No comments were received.